 Some Medicare items require a referral.
 For example, oral and maxillofacial service items require a referral from an orthodontist.

 Prescribed dental patient certification

 When providing treatment under the scheme, you must certify that your patient meets all of the eligibility requirements of a prescribed dental patient.
 This includes age and condition requirements.

 You’ll need to include the text certified dental patient on the patient’s account or in the text field of a Medicare claim for benefits.

 This requirement applies for new patients and also existing patients who were previously registered under the scheme with the agency.

-For information on eligible conditions under the scheme, visit the Department of Health’s MBS Online website.
+For information on eligible conditions under the scheme, visit the Department of Health and Aged Care’s MBS Online website.